How Much Are Online MBA Programs? A Guide to the Cost of Business School

 Public vs. Private

 Private institutions typically charge the most; the universities that cost the least are all public and at the bottom of the list.
-Sometimes public universities will offer the same rate to in-state and out-of-state students, further driving down the price of earning an MBA.
+Sometimes public universities offer the same rate to in-state and out-of-state students, further driving down the price of an MBA.

 However, many private institutions have more financial aid or scholarship opportunities than public institutions, so the costs can sometimes be comparable for eligible students.